1. Q. How do I become an apprentice in one of the IUPAT trades?

 7. Q. What benefits do I receive upon joining the Painters Union?

-A. Joining the Painters Union gives you unlimited benefits for you and your family.
-Our goal is to provide our members with a good wages and benefits in a competitive industry to accommodate a higher standard of living that is deserving to all Canadians.
+A. Joining the Painters Union provides you with many benefits for you and your family.
+Our goal is to provide our members with good wages and benefits in a competitive industry to accommodate a higher standard of living that is deserved by all Canadians.
 You as a member of the Union are able to take advantage of medical, dental, prescriptions, life insurance, pension at retirement, training at no cost, workplace safety, protection on the job with respect and dignity.
 Also provided are numerous programs for you to participate as you see on other pages of this website.

 8. Q. What are the wages paid to members of the Union?